bioperl/bioperl.github.io/howtos/Beginners.md

 ### Abstract

 This is a HOWTO that talks about using Bioperl, for biologists who would like to learn more about writing their own bioinformatics scripts using Bioperl.
-What is Bioperl?
-It is an open source bioinformatics toolkit used by researchers all over the world.
+Bioperl is an open source bioinformatics toolkit used by researchers all over the world.
 If you're looking for a script built to fit your exact needs you probably won't find it in Bioperl.
-What you will find is a diverse set of Perl modules that will enable you to write your own script, and a community of people who are willing to help you.
+What you will find is an extensive set of Perl modules that will enable you to write your own script, and a community of people who are willing to help you.

 ### Introduction